Trans-Neptunian Objects

 Contents:

-List of known trans-Neptunian objects and Centaurs
+Link to List of known trans-Neptunian objects and Centaurs

 Dynamical classes:

 Note that these counts are approximate, since these classifications are in some cases not universally defined and since orbits are not well determined for some objects.
 In the case of resonance objects, accurate classification requires extended observations and dynamical studies.
 These counts include delineations based on preliminary orbital elements (listed as possible members), and classifications for objects in such cases are subject to revision.
-Consult the Minor Planet Center for authoritative classifications.

 The graph below plots eccentricity versus semimajor axis for outer solar system objects by class (click here for a larger version).
 Black asterisks indicate values for Jupiter, Saturn, Uranus, Neptune, and Pluto (from left to right).
 The light blue curves indicate values corresponding to perihelion distances of 40 AU, 45 AU, and 50 AU (from left to right on the graph).